 The following links provide access to news and upcoming events related to environmentally preferable purchasing.

 - Buying Green Events: The California Department of General Services maintains a list of EPP educational events.
 Check here to learn about training opportunities for state purchasers.
-The list of archived events provides access to events hosted by a variety of organizations.

 - Responsible Purchasing Network: Posts events related to EPP and hosts webinars to advance EPP.